 Last month I’ve developed and delivered a super-nice landing page.
-My first paid job as a web designer in years, and all I had to use was Jekyll, Bootstrap and GitHub.
+My first paid job as a web designer in years, and all I had to use was Jekyll and GitHub.
 No clunky local environment, no hosting fees.
-A smooth sailing from beginning to end.
-100% benchmark on Pagespeed on both desktop and mobile, and less than 400 milliseconds in loading time.
+A smooth sailing from beginning to end, 100% benchmark on Pagespeed on both desktop and mobile, with less than 400 milliseconds loading time.

-This is what we’re using.
+This is what I’m using.
 It feels essential, stripped down to the core, super fast and efficient.
 GitHub is the control version, which will serve as a deployment platform towards Netlify, which will be our (free) hosting.

 No useless obligatory Unsplash-driven featured images, pretending to attract people’s attention while slowing down every page.
-Full focus on the content.
-Typography, rhythm, speed, access to the information, clear navigation.
+Full focus on the content: typography, rhythm, speed, access to the information, clear navigation.

 No surveillance, no comments

 I love when blogs present this kind of interaction, and the idea of being back to the feeling of “it’s me and the author” is electrifying.

 There were no ads, no one could slow down your feed with third party scripts, it had a good baseline of typographic standards and, most of all, it was quiet.
 There were no comments, no likes or retweets.
 Just the writer’s thoughts and you.Robin Rendle

-Decentralize and own your data
+Decentralise and own my data